 Who Is Logan Paul?
-The YouTube Star's KSI Feud, Net Worth, Songs And Brother Jake
+YouTube Star's KSI Feud, Net Worth, Songs And Brother Jake

 Is Logan Paul a singer or an actor?

 The answer is a bit of both really!
-Logan is first and foremost a YouTuber however on his channel he releases countless songs and appears in a few movies here and there too.
-His most notable movie to date is the YouTube thriller 'The Thinning' as well as a cameo in the new Baywatch movie with The Rock (which was inevitably cut).
+Logan is first and foremost a YouTuber, however, on his channel he releases countless songs and appears in a few movies here and there too.
+His most notable movie to date is the YouTube thriller 'The Thinning' as well as a cameo in the Baywatch movie with The Rock (which was inevitably cut).

 Who is Logan Paul's brother?